bjohnso005/SCCS-NY_2024/README.md

 2. Install the 'wallace' package from CRAN or Github.

+    **NOTE**: Due to a temporary issue with CRAN (R's official package repository), if you have a Mac with an M1, M2, or M3 processor (you can find this out by clicking on the Apple logo       in the upper left-hand corner, clicking on "About This Mac," and looking at the Processor information), you should install it from Github to get the latest version of Wallace.

     -   Open Rstudio.
     -   Enter the following code into the terminal and hit Run.
-This may take a several minutes.
+This may take several minutes.

 From CRAN...